 Think about it.
 I’m not saying kale juices and chia puddings – just no piggies, shellfish and sausages.

 I’m sure when AB is at home, with his lovely wife and daughter, and no cameras around, he eats greens and plenty of vegetables.

 Anyway, after a week in Vegas I came back home with a serious craving to clean, green food.
 I didn’t eat junk food in Vegas but I didn’t eat plenty of vegetables and herbs like I normally do at home.

 Vegan Pumpkin Seeds & Kale Pesto

 - ½ cup basil leaves

 - ½ cup olive oil

-- Wash the basil, dry, and put it in the food processor with the garlic.
-Add the kale, pumpkin seeds, olive oil and salt, and process into a sauce.
+- Dry the basil and put it in a food processor with the garlic, kale, pumpkin seeds, olive oil and salt, and process into a sauce.
 If the sauce is too thick, add ¼ cup of the pasta cooking liquid or water.
 Taste and correct seasoning.
-Serve over spaghetti, or the pasta of your choice, with squeezed lemon juice and crushed chili.
-Garnish with basil if you like.
+Serve over spaghetti or any pasta of your choice with a few drops of lemon juice and crushed chili and garnish with basil.